hl7-eu/xShare/input/pagecontent/get-started-down.md

 |------|-------------|-------------|

-*Note: The list of possible download formats will be kept updated.*

 ---

 ### Declare and Prove Your Conformance

 #### Claim Your Conformance

 To claim conformance with the xShare Yellow Button Download, implementers must issue a conformance statement specifying the content specifications and the optional features supported (e.g. additional download formats, password protected content, psuedoanonymized data;...).

 ---